Truncated modules and linear presentations of vector bundles: Construction of special linear presentation of vector bundles

-We illustrate these possibilities with a tree structure: \begin{itemize} \item the nodes of the tree are graded modules and, in particular, the root of the tree is the truncation $\bE_{\ge k}$ for some $k$ of the module $\bE = \HH^0_*(E)$ of global sections of a vector bundle $E$; \item for each node corresponding to a linearly presented module $\bF$, the edges are the possible Artinian modules $\bG$ with pure resolution and Betti numbers numerically compatible with the Betti numbers of $\bF$ in relation with the assumptions of Theorems \ref{teorema A} and \ref{teorema B} and the children are the kernels of a generic morphism $\mu: \bF \to \bG$; \item if the module corresponding to a node is not linearly presented or there does not exist an Artinian module with pure resolution and compatible Betti numbers, the node is a leaf of the tree. \end{itemize} The reduction process represented by a sequence of edges can be thought as equivalent to a single step of reduction done using the module $\bG$ obtatined as direct sum of the modules corresponding to the edges in the sequence.
-Thus, we simplify the tree do not allowing paths corresponding to permutations of the edges and paths with multiple edges corresponding to resolutions with the same degree sequence.
-An explicit example of such a tree can be found in Figure \ref{fig:tree}.
+We illustrate these possibilities with a tree structure, that the reader can find in Figure \ref{fig:tree} and then again in Figures \ref{fig:Steiner}-\ref{fig:tangoHM}: \begin{itemize} \item the root of the tree is the truncation $\bE_{\ge k}$ for some $k$ of the module $\bE = \HH^0_*(E)$ of global sections of a vector bundle $E$.
+In Figures \ref{fig:Steiner}-\ref{fig:tangoHM}, we specify the dimension of the presentation matrix (the map $e_1$ in \eqref{eq:resE}) and its rank; in Figure \ref{fig:tree}, we specify the Betti numbers of the complete resolution in order to better illustrate the role of all maps $\mu^0$, $\mu^1$, $\mu^2$ and $\nu^2$ from Theorems \ref{teorema A} and \ref{teorema B}.
+We adopt the standard notation for Betti tables (see e.g.~\cite{BoijSoederberg1}). \item The arrows starting from each root represent an application of Theorem \ref{teorema B}: more precisely, we used the computer algebra system {\tt Macaulay2} to compute all the solutions to the Herzog-K\"uhl equations \eqref{eq:HK} such that an Artinian module with given pure resolution exists and the map $\mu^1$ can be surjective.
+In Figure \ref{fig:tree}, we give even more details by labeling the arrows with the Betti table of the resolution of the Artinian modules. \item All the arrows starting from the root end in a node; such node is either the module $\bF$ obtained as kernel a random homomorphism $\mu$ from $\bE_{\ge k}$ to a random Artinian module $\bG$, just like in Theorem \ref{teorema B}, or a failure message when the map $\nu^2$ associated to a random morphism does not have Artinian cokernel.
+Again, in Figure \ref{fig:tree} the modules are described by their Betti tables, while in Figures \ref{fig:Steiner}-\ref{fig:tangoHM} we report the dimension and rank of the presentation matrix. \item If the module $\bF$ is linearly presented up to order 2, the procedure can be repeated; this is illustrated in our figures any time another arrow starts from a node different from the root, with the same notation as above. \item Each linear matrix of constant rank appearing as outcome of the algorithms is labeled either by its size and rank $(a \times b, \rho)$ or by the leftmost part of a give Betti table, the corank beign the rank of the vector bundle.
+For instance Figure \ref{fig:tree} is associated with $T_{\PP^2}$, so the corank is $2$, hence at the end of the first line we see a linear matrix of size $20 \times 26$ of constant corank $2$. \end{itemize} The reduction process represented by a sequence of arrows can be thought as equivalent to a single step of reduction done using the module $\bG$ obtained as direct sum of the modules corresponding to the arrows in the sequence.
+Thus, we simplify the tree by not allowing paths corresponding to permutations of the arrows or paths with multiple arrows corresponding to resolutions with the same degree sequence.